Grunge: Peak of influence

 Nirvana's follow-up album In Utero (1993) featured an intentionally abrasive album that Nirvana bassist Krist Novoselic described as a "wild aggressive sound, a true alternative record".
 Nevertheless, upon its release in September 1993, In Utero topped the Billboard charts.
 In 1996, In Utero was certified 5× platinum by the RIAA.
 Pearl Jam also continued to perform well commercially with its second album, Vs. (1993).
 The album sold a record 950,378 copies in its first week of release, topped the Billboard charts, and outperformed all other entries in the top ten that week combined.
-In 1993, the grunge band Candlebox released their self-titled album, which was certified 4× platinum by the RIAA.
+In 1993, the rock band Candlebox released their self-titled album, which was certified 4× platinum by the RIAA.
 In February 1994, Alice in Chains' EP, Jar of Flies peaked at number 1 on the Billboard 200 album chart.
 Soundgarden's album Superunknown, which was also released in 1994, peaked at number 1 on the Billboard 200 chart, and was certified 5× platinum by the RIAA.
 In 1995, Alice in Chains' self-titled album became their second number 1 album on the Billboard 200, and was certified 2× platinum.

-At the height of grunge's commercial success in the early 1990s, the commercial success of grunge put record labels on a nationwide search for undiscovered talent to promote.
-This included San Diego, California-based Stone Temple Pilots, Texas-based Tripping Daisy and Toadies, Paw, Chicago-based Veruca Salt, and Australian band Silverchair, bands whose early work continues to be identified broadly (if not in Seattle itself) as "grunge".
+In the early-mid 1990s, the commercial success of grunge put record labels on a nationwide search for undiscovered talent to promote.
+This included San Diego, California–based Stone Temple Pilots, Texas-based Tripping Daisy and Toadies, Paw, Chicago-based Veruca Salt, and Australian band Silverchair, bands whose early work continues to be identified broadly (if not in Seattle itself) as "grunge".
 In 2014, Paste ranked Veruca Salt's "All Hail Me" #39 and Silverchair's "Tomorrow" #45 on their list of the 50 best grunge songs of all time.
 Loudwire named Stone Temple Pilots one of the ten best grunge bands of all time.
 Grunge bands outside of the United States emerged in several countries.
 In Canada, Eric's Trip, the first Canadian band signed by the Sub Pop label, has been classified as grunge and Nickelback's debut album was considered to be grunge.
 Silverchair achieved mainstream success in the 1990s; the band's song "Tomorrow" went to number 22 on the Radio Songs chart in September 1995 and the band's debut album Frogstomp, released in June 1995, was certified 2× platinum by the RIAA in February 1996.